UKCloud/documentation/articles/enablement/enbl-sco-hosting.md

 ## What connectivity does the server/storage hosting service provide?

-The VPN service provides up to two ports:
+The service provides up to two ports:

 - Cloud Enablement in regions 1, 2, 7 & 8 offers copper connectivity only